 In any B2C inbound marketing strategy, setting up your website for organic search traffic should be a high priority.

-Search engine optimization helps bring potential customers to your website month after month without spending any advertisement dollars.
+Search engine optimization helps bring potential customers to your website through different landing pages month after month without spending any paid advertisement dollars.

 With more than 81% of customers conducting online research before buying anything, your organization needs to be visible to search engines through the use of keywords.